-If you are looking more for something gluten-free, then this stop in the Woodfin area is right for you.
+If you are looking for something gluten-free, then this stop in the Woodfin area is right for you.
 Ginger’s Revenge specializes in gluten-free ginger beers that are made with 95% organic materials.
-What gets better than that?
-Here you can also find a large variety of other drinks as well as non-alcoholic options.
+Here you can also find a large variety of other drinks, including non-alcoholic options.
 There is really an option for everyone.
-This family- and pet-friendly brewery often has food trucks, live music, and events, so make sure to add this to your list of must-trys.
+This family- and pet-friendly brewery often has food trucks, live music, and events, so make sure to add this to your list of must-tries.

-This small brewery in Woodfin specializes in craft IPAs and Belgian Style beer.
-However, Riverside Rhapsody is moving more into sour beer and lager territory.
-This dog-friendly space is a comfortable, yet fun environment that is sure to offer a great community-feel, and a great time.
-Visit the watering hole with live music and food trucks.
-On this list you might find some new experimental places, but if you are looking more for a classic, easy-going place then this is for you.
+This small brewery in Woodfin specializes in craft IPAs and Belgian-style beer.
+However, Riverside Rhapsody is also moving into sour beer and lager territory.
+This dog-friendly space is a comfortable, fun environment that is sure to offer a great community-feel and a great time.
+Don’t miss this watering hole with its live music and food trucks.

 New Belgium Brewing

-Sitting right along the French Broad River, New Belgium Brewing is the place to be.
-Guests can get quite the view of the River Arts District while enjoying the tasting room, beer garden, or taking a tour.
-You can’t forget about the front lawn usually filled with games and other activities.
-Plus, you’ll never get bored with the rotating calendar of events, live music, food trucks, and local ale favorites.
+Sitting right along the French Broad River, New Belgium Brewing is the place to be and a classic for visitors to the Asheville area.
+Guests can get quite the view of the River Arts District while enjoying the tasting room, beer garden, or taking a tour (hint: we’ve heard it’s one of the best tours in the city!)
+You can’t forget about the front lawn, usually filled with games and other activities.
+Plus, you’ll never get bored with the rotating calendar of events, live music, food trucks, and more.

 One World Brewing West

 This quaint community gem is known for its small-batch brews and good times.
 With beer brewed right on site, customers can sit both inside or outside with their taproom, outdoor patio and open yard with plenty of games.
 When you get hungry you can just hop right over to their One World Brewing Food Truck for a quick bite to eat.
 One World Brewing is a great place to bring a friend and grab a spectacular local beer.